-Jaleesa Collins is a San Diego native with a love and passion for sports and photography.
+Jaleesa Collins is a Mississippi native with a love and passion for sports and photography.
 From participating in sports and playing basketball, softball, and track, she has transitioned into the creative side of sports by turning to filmmaking and photography.

 How did you get into photography?

 I began doing photography at the age of 6.
 I was very photogenic as a child.
 I was into cameras, editing, photography, even graphics designing.
 I always wanted to have photoshoots and sessions around the house with my family.
-As a teen, I volunteered at the local newspaper and ever since, I have had a love for photography.
-For as long as I can recall, I have seen the world through a lens and have accepted photography as my calling ever since.
+As a teen, I volunteered at the local newspaper and ever since, I have shared a passion and love for photography.
+For as long as I can recall, I have seen the world through a lens and have accepted this as my calling ever since.

 What type of photography are you into?